Journaling helps you rid the mind of chatter and get to the heart of the matter.

 1. I don’t journal because I don’t know what to write.

-- Guess what?
+Guess what?
 You don’t have to know what to write when you sit down to write.
 Just begin writing.
 You can even start by writing the sentence, ‘I don’t know what to write.’
 Then close your eyes, allow a breath and notice what comes.
 The same thing?
 Write it down.
 Do this a few times if necessary.
 The, ‘I don’t know what to write,’ will indeed turn into something else to write.
-Alternatively, if you feel you have nothing to write you could also begin with what you feel grateful for.
+Alternatively, write about what you feel grateful for.
 Then elaborate as to why you’re grateful for each thing listed.
 For more on why gratitude is so powerful, click here.

 2. What if someone found my journal and read my innermost thoughts?